-Surplus on ordinary activities after tax for the year was £2.5m compared to £6.8m for 2019.
-Whilst this is result has declined, this indicator exceeded the budgeted financial plan.
-This result can fluctuate as a result of the non-technical account as investment returns can vary dependent on market conditions.
+Surplus on ordinary activities after tax for the year was £7.2m compared to prior years position of £2.5m, this result surpassed the target for the year.
+Surplus on ordinary activities after tax can fluctuate as a result of the non-technical account as investment returns can vary dependent on market conditions.
+Fortunately, after the 2020 market shocks, global markets recovered in 2021 with the FTSE recording its best performance since 2016.
 Investment income includes income from collective investments net of investment management fees, interest from cash and timed deposits, plus gains or losses realised on investments.
-Whilst actual dividend income levels were lower than prior year, the amount realised were more than sufficient to cover our donations, gifted through the community programme, which is in line with our company strategy.
+Dividend income improved on prior year, the amount realised was more than sufficient to fund our donations, which is in line with our company strategy.